Why learn Russian of all the choices?

 10. It Opens The Door To Other Slavic Languages

-One of the most significant advantages of learning the Russian language is that it would open up a gateway of opportunity to learn several Slavonic languages.
+One of the most significant advantages of learning the Russian language is that it would open up a gateway to learn several Slavonic languages.

 The closest branch of the East Slavic language related to the Russian version is the Belarusian and Ukrainian versions.